olivecarambola/logbook/about.md

 ---
 ## Disclaimer

-Posts on this site may contain explicit language or explore sensitive topics such as mental health, self-harm, violence, and substance addiction.
-Reader discretion is advised.
+<p class="p-spaced">Posts on this site may contain explicit language or explore sensitive topics such as mental health, self-harm, violence, and substance addiction.
+Reader discretion is advised.</p>

 ## Copyright Notice